arso-project/sonar/sonar-client/README.md

     * For `search`: Either a `"string"` for a simple full-text search, or an tantivy query object (to be documented)
     * For `indexes`: `{ schema, prop, value, from, to, reverse, limit }` (to be documented)

+#### `await client.sync([views])`

+Wait until all running operations are finished.
+This returns once all currently running indexing batches are finished.
+If you did any put or delete operations before this function will return once those are commited to all indexes.
+In case of pending incoming messages from remote feeds, the current indexing run is awaited.

+* `views`: Optional.
+String of a view name or array of view names to wait for being finished.
+View names are the same as the query names above.

 ### Files